Last Updated on 02/11/2025

 2. Promotion of Key Pages

-Adding links to significant pages or areas of a website improves exposure and accessibility of critical material, such as products, services, or special deals.
+Adding links to significant pages or areas of a website enhances the exposure and accessibility of critical content, such as products, services, or special offers.

 3. Internal Linking

-Links that support internal linking schemes help search engines locate and index information more effectively and enhance visibility in search results.
+Links that support internal linking schemes help search engines locate and index information more effectively, thereby enhancing visibility in search results.

 4. External Policy Pages